LSSTDESC/qp/docs/user_guide/basicusage.md

 ## Writing an Ensemble to file

 Once you're done working with your `Ensemble`, you can write it to a `qp` file.
-The main method to use for this is `ens.write_to`.
-This uses `ens.build_tables` to turn the three data tables, metadata, objdata and ancil into one `TableDict-like` object (essentially a dictionary of tables), and then uses [`tables_io`](https://tables-io.readthedocs.io/en/latest/#) to write it to one of the compatible file types.
+The main method to use for this is {py:meth}`qp.Ensemble.write_to`.
+This uses {py:meth}`qp.Ensemble.build_tables` to turn the three data tables, metadata, objdata and ancil into one `TableDict-like` object (essentially a dictionary of tables), and then uses [`tables_io`](https://tables-io.readthedocs.io/en/latest/#) to write it to one of the compatible file types.

 The available file formats are given in the table below.
 The recommended file type is **HDF5** (suffix 'hdf5'), as this requires no conversion to other table types in memory (which may cause slow downs on larger files), and no additional packages that may not be loaded already.